User8240/weather-forecast/README.md

 ## Description

-_This is a project containing a JavaScript file with business logic written to ..._
+_This is a webpage written in HTML using bootstrap css for styling and JavaScript for functionality_

 ## Setup/Installation Requirements